Trump, Kim arrive in Singapore ahead of nuclear summit

 Breaking News Emails

-SINGAPORE — President Donald Trump and North Korean leader Kim Jong Un arrived in Singapore on Sunday ahead of their unprecedented nuclear summit.
+SINGAPORE — President Donald Trump and North Korean leader Kim Jong Un arrived in Singapore on Sunday ahead of their unprecedented nuclear summit, which will kick off with a one-on-one meeting between the two leaders, two senior White House officials said.

 Air Force One touched down early Sunday morning amid huge security precautions on this city-state island.
 The president was greeted on the ground by Singapore's Foreign Minister Vivian Balakrishnan and the U.S. Embassy's chargé d'affaires, Stephanie Syptak-Ramnath.

-Kim arrived hours earlier to hold a bilateral meeting with Singapore Prime Minister Lee Hsien Loong.
+Kim arrived hours earlier to meet with Singapore Prime Minister Lee Hsien Loong.
 Trump is also due to meet with Lee.

 After shaking hands with Singapore's foreign minister, the North Korean leader sped through the city's streets in a massive limousine, two large North Korean flags fluttering on the hood, surrounded by other black vehicles with tinted windows and bound for the luxurious and closely guarded St. Regis Hotel.